 IN CONSIDERING GRANT REQUESTS, SPECIAL CONSIDERATION WILL BE GIVEN TO:

-Grant Applications must be received this year no later than January 31, 2021.
+Grant Applications must be received no later than January 31st of each year.

 Dorcy Foundation History